The Ultimate Time Saving Guide

 Simply taking tests is not enough, you should make time to review your mistakes.
 At Galvanize, after every test we allocated time to review students’ performances.
 This is very important.
 There is no point in moving ahead with tests blindly without reviewing each of the tests.

-Prepare a cheat sheet to go through.
-Cheat-sheet here refers to a sheet of formulas.
+Prepare a math cheat sheet to go through.
+Cheat-sheet here refers to a sheet of GRE formulas.
 This will come in very handy during your GRE Quant practice.
-As you know there are applications for formulas like surface area and volumes.
+As you know there are applications for quant formulas like surface area and volumes.

 Most questions require taking a rational approach.
-It will be easier f you memorize the formulas.
-Maintain a handbook of formulas.
-At Galvanize, we give students a PDF with all the important GRE Math formulas, rules, tips and tricks & strategies once you kick-start your study plan.
+It will be easier if you memorize the formulas.
+Maintain a handbook of GRE formulas.
+At Galvanize, we give students a PDF with all the important GRE Math formulas, rules, tips, and tricks & strategies once you kick-start your study plan.

 Time management tips on the GRE day

-What should you do on the day of GRE?
+What should you do on the test day?
 You’ve prepped well, followed the study plan and reached this point.
 Here are a few Time Management Tips for the day of the GRE.

 Galvanize’s Top 10 Math Tips for a better score on the GRE:

-Follow a rational approach for solving QC type questions.
+- Follow a rational approach to solving QC type questions.
 You should not take more than 1.5 mins to solve these GRE Math questions.

-Go for visual interpretation when dealing with Geometry type questions.
+- Go for visual interpretation when dealing with Geometry question types.
 Go for textual information when dealing with word problems.